-Dogadin had studied in the most famous and significant musical institutions: at the St.Petersburg Conservatory (with Prof. Vladimir Ovcharek), at the International Menuhin Music Academy in Gstaad (with Prof. Maxim Vengerov), at the High School of Music in Cologne (with Prof. Mihaela Martin), at the University of Music in Graz and at the Music and Arts University in Vienna. (with Prof. Boris Kuschnir)
+Dogadin had studied among the most famous and significant musical institutions as the Saint Petersburg Conservatory of Music with Prof. Vladimir Ovcharek, the High School of Music in Cologne with Prof. Mihaela Martin, the University of Music in Graz and the Music and Arts University in Vienna with Prof. Boris Kuschnir.